Oldest message in a bottle found on beach

 The handwriting on the journal, and the message in the bottle, also matched, he added.

-The bottle was jettisoned in the south-eastern Indian Ocean, and probably washed up on the Australian coast within 12 months, where it was buried under the sand, he wrote in his report.
+The bottle was jettisoned in the south-eastern Indian Ocean while the ship was travelling from Cardiff in Wales to Indonesia, and probably washed up on the Australian coast within 12 months, where it was buried under the sand, he wrote in his report.

 Thousands of bottles were thrown overboard during the 69-year German experiment but to date only 662 messages - and no bottles - had been returned.
 The last bottle with a note to be found was in Denmark in 1934.